Utility Customer Experience: Why It Must Be Effortless

 Customer churn is a fact of life for every business in every industry, including the utilities sector.
 No longer dominated by monopolies, utilities have largely become commoditized, with very few competitive advantages to differentiate themselves in the marketplace.

 Customers are also more aware of the choices available to them and are fully capable of using this to their advantage.
 Price comparison websites and deal-related search engines enable customers to shop around for better prices and service packages.
-And with disruptors entering the market – not to mention Accenture reporting that 77% of consumers are no longer loyal to any particular brand – the more established utility companies must work harder than ever to retain their customer bases.
+And with disruptors entering the market – not to mention AMA reporting that over 80% of customers are no longer loyal to a particular brand – the more established utility companies must work harder than ever to retain their customer bases.

 Positive relationships are built on good communication and trust.
 Be active on the communication channels that your customers frequent, including local forums and social media.
 Implement a notification system to alert customers to outages or to provide other critical information.
 Texting, messaging, and robocall systems are all good options for ensuring that customers are well informed.